AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 -   From a single CoPilot instance (simple deployment) to another single CoPilot instance (simple deployment).
 -   From a single CoPilot instance (simple deployment) to a CoPilot clustered deployment (to the main CoPilot Server instance).
+-   From a CoPilot clustered deployment (from the main CoPilot Server instance) to a CoPilot clustered deployment (to the main CoPilot Server instance).

 The following terms are used in these instructions: